Please read our latest COVID restrictions (consultations by appointment only, & call from outside for contact-less pick-ups, please!).

-The i1Display Pro Plus contains all the features of the i1Display Pro with additional features for profiling high brightness displays
+The i1Display Pro Plus contains all the features of the i1Display Pro with additional features for profiling very high contrast displays.

 The i1Display Pro Plus contains all the great features found in i1Display Pro to profile monitors, projectors and mobile devices, plus these additional features:

 USB-C compatible with included USB-C to USB-A adapter

 Editing and color grading video footage is growing by leaps and bounds and the necessity for accurate color representation on screen is even more paramount.
 The only way to edit video accurately is to view your footage accurately.
 Whether you’re a filmmaker, photographer or both, i1Display Pro Plus uses advanced technologies to perfect your color throughout your production and post production workflow, making sure that what you see is what you’ll get.

 Now, your projected presentations can look the same as your monitor.
 Build an accurate projector profile in just minutes – it’s as easy as building a monitor profile.
 The process takes all the room conditions into consideration – projected colors, screen color and room lighting – so you can be confident that your projected images are showing the way you intended.

 Download the free ColorTRUE mobile app to calibrate your mobile devices for a true mobile to desktop color match of all your images.